pravega/pravega-operator/doc/tier2.md

     Since ECS supports grace period when both old and new credentials are accepted, Pravega service is technically uninterrupted during the above process.

-### Use HDFS as Tier 2
+### Use HDFS as LongTermStorage

-Pravega can also use HDFS as the storage backend for Tier 2.
+Pravega can also use HDFS as the storage backend for LongTermStorage.
 The only requisite is that the HDFS backend must support Append operation.

-Follow the [instructions to deploy Pravega manually](manual-installation.md#install-the-pravega-cluster-manually) and configure the Tier 2 block in your `PravegaCluster` manifest with your HDFS connection details.
+Follow the [instructions to deploy Pravega manually](manual-installation.md#install-the-pravega-cluster-manually) and configure the LongTermStorage block in your `PravegaCluster` manifest with your HDFS connection details.

 ```
 spec:
-  tier2:
+  longtermstorage:
     hdfs:
       uri: hdfs://10.28.2.14:8020/
       root: /example